TheWebsiteGuy/astrokeys/README.md

 # Astro Starter Template with Keystatic CMS, Tailwind CSS, and DaisyUI

-Welcome to your new project!
 This starter template is built using Astro, Keystatic CMS, Tailwind CSS, and DaisyUI, offering a powerful yet simple foundation for creating fast and beautiful static sites.

 ## Table of Contents